Will I still be able to get liability insurance if I am not a member of Education Minnesota?

 If I am a member, how do I resign or “opt-out” from Education Minnesota and its affiliates?

-Some teachers are sending letters of resignation outside of the September window; they are arguing that they did not “affirmatively consent” to union membership or dues deduction.
-We do not know if the union will honor those requests.
-(Please email us at [email protected] to let us know what happens if you try to opt-out before or after the September window.)
+Some teachers are sending letters of resignation outside of the September Window; they are arguing that they did not “affirmatively consent” to union membership or dues deduction.
+If teachers did not sign a recommitment form in the 2017-2018 school year, the union has stated these teachers will be allowed to revoke their union membership at any time.
+We do not yet know if the union will honor those requests.
+(Please email us at [email protected] to let us know what happens if you try to opt-out before or after the September Window.)

 Does the Janus v.
 AFSCME ruling mean my union will disappear?
 Will I have to negotiate my own contract?